Dancing On Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 Hollyoaks’ Carly Stenson has additionally reportedly been seen heading to Dancing On Ice auditions.

-Finest identified for taking part in Steph Cunningham on the Channel four sequence, Stenson could be the first Hollyoaks star to seem on the competitors since Richard Blackwood competed in 2019.
+Greatest recognized for taking part in Steph Cunningham on the Channel four collection, Stenson could be the first Hollyoaks star to look on the competitors since Richard Blackwood competed in 2019.

 Jodie Prenger